pmiller-2025/URP/replit.md

 - **January 18, 2025**: Updated Paul's birth month from June to July 1962
 - **January 18, 2025**: Updated Jessica's work income to start from month 1 (September 2025)
 - **January 18, 2025**: Updated Chapter 35 benefits to start from month 1 (September 2025)
+- **January 18, 2025**: Changed default view mode from annual to monthly

 ## Changelog